 Letter from the Director

-CJS Executive Director, Etta Heber, and I look forward to working with you in the new academic year.
-Thank you for supporting the meaningful and ever important work of the Center for Jewish Studies.
+CJS Executive Director, Etta Heber, and I look forward to welcoming you and working with you throughout the academic year.

 Very truly yours,